Leaky Event-Based Microservices’ Integration

 Event-driven integration is useful, but it is not a universal answer.

-Or to put it more simply: not every interaction should be modelled as an event just because events are available.
+Not every interaction should be modelled as an event just because events are available.

-In the post below, I talk about how I redesigned this integration:
+In the post below, I talk about how I redesigned this integration.